Assistance programs in Doņa Ana County.

 Examples of the pantries include Calvary Baptist Church (575-522-7900), Casa De Peregrinos (dial 575 523-5542) and many others.
 Many also provide free Thanksgiving and Christmas meals too.

 Patients can contact St. Luke's Health Care Clinic, which is a Dona Ana County facility that offers limited, temporary health care to low income and those without health insurance.
 Phone (575) 527-5482.
+The working poor, including immigrants and Spanish speakers, have other programs available to them as well.
 Learn more on free or low cost health care services.

 La Clinica De Familia, Inc. will help with the well-being of all people of Southern New Mexico through Social Services and Community Health.
 They oversee Migrant Health Centers and clinics, as well as offer Head Start for local children and families.